h4rvey-g/Notes-blog/docs/USMLE/MSK/Systemic sclerosis.md

 CREST syndrome refers to a constellation of symptoms traditionally associated with <span style="background:rgba(240, 200, 0, 0.2)">limited SSc</span> (can also be seen in diffuse SSc).
 - C: Calcinosis cutis: small white calcium deposits on the pressure points of the extremities (e.g., elbows, knees, fingertips) ![[../../assets/img/Pasted image 20231010172910.png|Pasted image 20231010172910.png]]
 - R: Raynaud phenomenon
-- E: Esophageal hypomotility (systemic sclerosis): smooth muscle atrophy and fibrosis → esophageal dysmotility and decreased lower esophageal sphincter pressure → dysphagia, gastroesophageal reflux, heartburn → aspiration, Barrett esophagus, stricture
+- <span style="background:rgba(240, 200, 0, 0.2)">E: Esophageal hypomotility</span> (systemic sclerosis): <span style="background:rgba(240, 200, 0, 0.2)">smooth muscle atrophy and fibrosis → esophageal dysmotility and decreased lower esophageal sphincter pressure → dysphagia, gastroesophageal reflux, heartburn → aspiration, Barrett esophagus, stricture</span>
 - S: Sclerodactyly ![[../../assets/img/Pasted image 20231010201149.png|Pasted image 20231010201149.png]]
 - T: Telangiectasia![[../../assets/img/Pasted image 20231010201224.png|Pasted image 20231010201224.png]]
 ## Cutaneous
-- Thickening and hardening of the skin, which appears smooth, shiny, and puffy
+- <span style="background:rgba(240, 200, 0, 0.2)">Thickening and hardening of the skin, which appears smooth, shiny, and puffy</span>
-- Sclerodactyly: fibrotic thickening and tightening of the skin on the fingers and hands
+- <span style="background:rgba(240, 200, 0, 0.2)">Sclerodactyly</span>: fibrotic thickening and tightening of the skin on the fingers and hands
 	- Edema followed by fibrosis that results in a waxy appearance of the skin
 	- Limited range of motion and possibly flexure contractures and clawing of the digits
 	- Multiple, painful ischemic digital ulcers with atrophy and necrotic spots